 Although millions of tax returns are successfully e-filed every year, some returns simply cannot be e-filed or keep getting rejected even though there's really nothing wrong with them.

-For starters, you cannot e-file returns that contain overriddes, have no taxable income, where the W-2 box 1 is blank or box 16 exceeds box 1, contain IRS forms not on the MeF list, and many nonresident and part-year state returns.
+For starters, you cannot e-file returns that contain overriddes, have no taxable income, where the W-2 box 1 is blank or box 16 exceeds box 1, contain IRS forms not on the accepted Forms and Schedules list, and many nonresident and part-year state returns.

 For these types of situations, there's really nothing you can do to "fix" your return so you can e-file it.
 For this year at least, you'll need to file a paper return instead.

 - How do I file by mail in TurboTax Online?

 - How do I file by mail in the TurboTax for Windows CD/Download software?

 - How do I file by mail in the TurboTax for Mac CD/Download software?